 The real estate market is made up of sellers and buyers each looking for the best deal.
-Most buyers are who you’d think of in a typical HGTV episode: young professionals looking for their starter home, a family trading up for more space, a retired couple who’d like to downsize.
+Most buyers are who you’d think of in a typical HGTV episode: young professionals searching for a starter home, a family trading up for more space, a retired couple who’d like to downsize.
 But some buyers in the mix are actually not individual people at all.
 They’re companies.
 Companies that, as their business model, purchase homes for some kind of profit.

 As a seller, it’s always a good idea to consider all your options, based on your priorities and needs.
 That option-weighing process includes who to sell your home to and what they can offer as far as price, terms, and peace of mind.
 This guide to house buying companies is meant to give you the clarity you need to make an informed decision about selling your home, while offering a little background on these companies that buy houses.

-What is a house-buying company?
+What is a house buying company?

 1. House flippers

 All major cities and most mid-sized metro areas have several house-flipping businesses, and you’ll also find some lower-volume companies in smaller cities and towns.
 One of the best-known U.S. house-flipping companies is HomeVestors (otherwise known as “We Buy Ugly Houses®”), which has franchises all across the country.

 2. Buy-and-hold companies